-- embed the India Plastics Pact targets in the organizations where appropriate
+- embed the India Plastics Pact targets in the organisations where appropriate

-- support the delivery of the Plastics Pact targets through the work of their organization
+- support the delivery of the Plastics Pact targets through the work of their organisation

-- cascade the outputs and guidance from the India Plastics Pact to members/ and citizens as appropriate
+- cascade the outputs and guidance from the India Plastics Pact to other stakeholders and citizens as appropriate

 How does the Pact relate to other initiatives in India?

 Plastic pollution is a critical environmental issue as the demand for disposable plastic products overwhelm India’s capability to deal with them.
 But the plastic pollution crisis is not new and there are many important initiatives underway to help improve the plastics system in the country.

 There are national and state policies, citizen awareness campaigns, individual companies carrying out initiatives and projects, technical innovations, etc. The India Plastics Pact is not intended to replicate the existing efforts underway in India but to accelerate and advance the great work already being done by bringing leading businesses and organisations together under one set of targets and one initiative – the India Plastics Pact.

 The experience from other Plastics Pacts internationally, is that a Pact can have a direct and positive impact, through the powerful combination of:

 - representation from the whole plastics value chain

 - ambitious, collective targets addressing the full lifecycle of packaging